RadialDevGroup/ombudsman/developer_lead/CLIENT_ONBOARDING.md

 - Email the client with information (see template below).
 This should not be done until the sales team has confirmed that NDAs and contracts have been finalized.
 - Schedule [Kickoff](https://github.com/RadialDevGroup/Policy/wiki/Project-Kickoff).
 This should be done after the sales team has sent the client their onboarding email.
-  - Invite a senior or principal developer to the kickoff, especially if it is a green field project.
-This developer should decide on the tech stack.
+  - Invite a senior or principal developer to the kickoff, especially if it is a greenfield project.
+This developer should decide on the tech stack and the deployment mechanism, if it will be nonstandard.

 ## Client Onboarding Email Template